How To Configure Guided Cash Management

 Select the Enactor Cash Management package and enable the following privileges:

-Navigate to Menu Maintenance using the search or the following path:
+Navigate to Menu Maintenance using the Search or the path: Organisation > Menu Maintenance

 The configurable Guided Cash Management events are configured in the Back Office menu.